TITLE 77: PUBLIC HEALTH

 "Owner" means any person who alone, jointly, or severally with others:

-Has legal title to any dwelling or residential building, with or without accompanying actual possession of the dwelling or residential building, or
+Has legal title to any regulated facility, with or without actual possession of the regulated facility; or

-Has charge, care or control of the dwelling or residential building as owner or agent of the owner, or as executor, administrator, trustee, or guardian of the estate of the owner.
+Has charge, care, or control of the regulated facility as owner or agent of the owner, or as executor, administrator, trustee, or guardian of the estate of the owner.
 (Section 2 of the Act)

 "Residential Building" means any room, group of rooms, or other interior areas of a structure designed or used for human habitation; common areas accessible by inhabitants; and the surrounding property or structures.
 (Section 2 of the Act)

-"Room Equivalent" means an identifiable part of a residence, such as a room, a house exterior, a foyer, a staircase, a hallway or an exterior area.
+"Room Equivalent" means an identifiable part of a regulated facility, such as a room, a house exterior, a foyer, a staircase, a hallway or an exterior area.

 "Testing Combination" means a unique combination of room equivalent, building component type, and substrate.

-"Training Hour" means at least 50 minutes of actual teaching, including time devoted to lecture, learning activities, small group activities, demonstrations, evaluations, and/or hands-on experience.
+"Training Hour" means at least 50 minutes of actual teaching, including time devoted to lecture, learning activities, small group activities, demonstrations, evaluations, or hands-on experience.

-"Work Area" means the interior and exterior areas where lead mitigation or lead abatement activities are conducted.
-These areas may include any room or rooms undergoing lead mitigation or lead abatement activities in a regulated facility, including any common area of these facilities.
+"Work Area" means the interior and exterior areas where lead mitigation or lead abatement are conducted.

-"XRF" means X-ray fluorescence.
-XRF instruments are typically used to measure lead in soil, dust and paint samples.
+"XRF" means X-ray fluorescence analyzer used to measure lead in soil, dust and paint samples.